 Your choices may depend on your style of resistance; self-employment offers the ability to:

-One purpose of this pamphlet is to discuss strategies for structuring self-employment in order to avoid paying military taxes.
 Some of the strategies covered in this pamphlet are not legal.
 Civil disobedience should be a conscious, as well as a conscientious choice.
-Readers who have any doubts or concerns about the legality of particular actions, or their likely or potential consequences, should consult an experienced war tax counselor.
+Readers who have any doubts or concerns about the legality of particular actions or their likely or potential consequences should consult an experienced war tax counselor.
 Advice from accountants or attorneys may be helpful in setting up a cooperative or corporation or in clarifying legal home business deductions; generally they will not offer advice about war tax resistance specifically.